dyang1999/WebScraperApp/README.md

 python -m venv env
 ```

-(For windows) To enable the virtual environment, in the same destination enter:
+(For windows) To enable the virtual environment, in the current directory enter:

 ```
 env\Scripts\activate
 ```
-(For mac) To enable the virtual environment, in the same destination enter:
+(For mac) To enable the virtual environment, in the current directory enter:
 ```
 env\bin\activate
 ```